KasperskyLab/hb_dec/README.md

-# hb_dec simple Harbour decompiler
+# Simple Harbour decompiler: hb_dec

 ## Descrption
-`hb_dec` finds, loads and prints the humanized version of Harbour opcodes from compiled Harbour script.
+Simple Harbour decompiler `hb_dec` finds, loads and prints the humanized version of Harbour opcodes from compiled Harbour script.
 Helped us with reverse engeneering compiled Harbour scripts.

 Not all opcodes are implemented (60 of 180 but it covered our needs).